WSAG

-WSAG (104.1 FM) is a radio station licensed to Linwood, Michigan and broadcasting at 104.1 mHz, providing a rimshot service to the Saginaw, Bay City, and Midland markets.
+WSAG (104.1 FM) is a radio station licensed to Linwood, Michigan, providing a rimshot service to the Saginaw, Bay City, and Midland markets.
 The station is simulcasted with AM sister station WSAM at 1400 kHz in Saginaw, Michigan, and are collectively known as The Bay, in reference to their close proximity to the Saginaw Bay.

 History

 The current format began in April 2005.
 Previously, WSAM had programmed adult standards under the name "Sam 1400 AM", and WSAG (originally licensed to Pinconning, Michigan before the city of license changed to Linwood, an unincorporated community north of Bay City) had broadcast an automated, commercial-free mix of 1950s-1970s oldies since opening in November 2002.
 During the 1960s and 1970s, WSAM was a popular top 40 music station; during the 1980s, it played oldies.
 Serendipitously, during WSAM's period as an oldies station, the long-held call letters lent themselves to the tagline "Play it Again, Sam".
 WSAM's original FM station at 98.1 MHz is now WKCQ and has programmed a highly rated country music format since 1968.
 MacDonald Broadcasting has owned WSAM-AM and WSAM-FM/WKCQ continuously since 1962, with sister stations WSAG and WMJO added later.